shend.dev

 Driver app — pickup → deliver

 The assigned driver gets the order on their own role-isolated app: customer name, address, items, prep ETA.
-They tap Nise Dërgesën to start the run, navigate via the system map, chat with the customer if needed and close the loop with Përfundo.
+They tap Start to begin the run, navigate via the system map, chat with the customer if needed and close the loop with Complete.

 • Native push, haptics and background GPS via Capacitor